 The pain and other symptoms from the disc injury putting pressure on the spinal nerves, may cause a “pinched nerve”.
 This then leads to inflammation, pain, and impaired function.
 Pressure on these “pinched nerve” can cause your symptoms to travel away from the spine.
 The nerves of the neck travel down the shoulder and extend into the arm, hand, and fingers.
 This why so many neck problems cause symptoms into the arm and hand.
 The nerves of the low back join to form the sciatic nerve, which travels down the leg into the foot.

 Treatment for headaches in Dade county:

-Our goal at Accident Pain Clinics of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
+Our goal at Accident Pain Care of Miami Lakes is to provide our patients with an exceptional experience when they walk through our doors.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
 We also provide transportation to our Miami Lakes office for any auto accident complications.
-Call Dr. Michael White for a chiropractic evaluation of your headaches today at 855-954-2273.
+Call Dr. Michael White for a chiropractic evaluation of your headaches today at 305-570-1965.